 You may run this command before and after starting the SureBackup job to compare the differences.

 The routes are added just after the Virtual Lab appliance has booted and has been correctly initialized by the Veeam backup server.
-As static routes are added, this will ensure the Virtual Lab appliance is the gateway for all packets destined to the masquerade networks.
+As routes are added, this will ensure the Virtual Lab appliance is the gateway for all packets destined to the masquerade networks.